Table of contents

-When it comes to web development, PHP frameworks are the most frequently chosen solution by the developers.
-There are a number of PHP frameworks available in the market today, however Laravel and Symfony are the two most popular ones.
+When it comes to web development, PHP frameworks are the most frequently chosen solution by developers.
+There are a number of PHP frameworks available in the market today, however, Laravel and Symfony are the two most popular ones.
 Deciding on Symfony vs Laravel for your project could be difficult though as both of them have their share of pros and cons.

 Before you select a PHP framework out of the two, have a look at the detailed comparison between the two so that you free yourself of any doubt about the frameworks before making the final decision.

 An open-source framework, Laravel follows a model-view-controller design pattern.
 In order to build a web application, Laravel reuses existing components of various frameworks.
 It also consists of basic features of PHP frameworks such as Ruby on Rails, CodeIgniter, or Yii.

 Laravel will occur much easier for you if you have a good knowledge of Core PHP and Advanced PHP.
 It is a popular choice for the simple coding approaching and reducing the development time, which is great for creating a simple PHP application.